Conky – The Fully Customizable System Monitor For Linux

 • Built in Lua support, which can be used to write any custom scripts and modules.

-You can install conky’s AppImage on any distro using this command.
+You can install this application with the help of AppImage on any distro by typing this in the command line:

 curl -sL -o conky-x86_64.AppImage \